-Code of Ethical Principles and Standards
+Code of Ethical Standards

-- AFP Code of Ethical Principles (short version)
+- AFP Code of Ethical Standards

 - Additional language versions can be found in the Attachments below.

 Note: AFP requires the completion of the following Permission Form by those wishing to reprint or reproduce (in whole or in part) the Code of Ethical Standards, and/or the Donors Bill of Rights.
 The form should be faxed or emailed per instruction, and permission will be granted to qualifying requests.
 Thank you.

 Permission Form: PDF

 The Association of Fundraising Professionals believes that ethical behavior fosters the development and growth of fundraising professionals and the fundraising profession and enhances philanthropy and volunteerism.
 AFP Members recognize their responsibility to ethically generate or support ethical generation of philanthropic support.
 Violation of the standards may subject the member to disciplinary sanctions as provided in the AFP Ethics Enforcement Procedures.
 AFP members, both individual and business, agree to abide (and ensure, to the best oftheir ability, that all members of their staff abide) by the AFP standards.

 PUBLIC TRUST, TRANSPARENCY & CONFLICTS OF INTEREST

 1. not engage in activities that harm the members’organizations, clients or profession or knowingly bring the profession into disrepute.